Skip to main content

 Greenwich offers more variety.
 You'll find everything from in-town condos to waterfront estates.
 The market is diverse, with options across different price points.

-Greenwich's housing ranges from $500,000 condos in town to $10 million waterfront properties.
-This spread means buyers at different stages find options.
-Neighborhoods like Belle Haven and Old Greenwich command premium prices for their locations.
+Greenwich's housing ranges from $600,000 condos in town to $10 million+ waterfront properties.
+The median sale price for a single-family home reached $3.0M in early 2026 (Redfin), with January 2026 closings posting a median of $4.5M.
+Neighborhoods like Belle Haven and Old Greenwich command premium prices for their coastal locations.

 Westport's housing tends toward single-family homes, many with that classic New England aesthetic.
 The town has beautiful waterfront properties along the Saugatuck River and Long Island Sound.

-Westport homes typically start around $800,000 and go up significantly for waterfront locations.
+Westport homes typically start around $900,000 and go up significantly for waterfront locations.
+The median home price is around $1.9M-$2.1M in 2026.
 The market focuses on single-family properties, creating a more consistent neighborhood feel.
-Buyers who want architectural variety might prefer Greenwich.

 Both towns are expensive.
 Greenwich often ranks slightly higher in terms of overall affluence, but Westport isn't far behind.
 Property values reflect the excellent schools and desirable locations.
 You're paying for lifestyle and location in both places.